unbibium/atari64/README.md

 * `atari800 -config atari64.cfg`
 You can extrapolate this to decide how to run it on real hardware.

+The `atari64.xex` should run from any DOS or boot loader.

 WHAT IT DOES
 ============